Geferg/nvim-config/README.md

 ## ✅ DONE!
 Files can now be edited using `nvim` inside WezTerm.

+# File structure
+## Root
+This is where the main config entry point (`init.lua`) lives, along with this README, Git-related files, and the `lazy-lock.json` which stores exact plugin versions used by Lazy.

+## lua/
+This folder contains all Lua code used in the config.
+It's organized into three main subfolders, each with a clear purpose:

+### Config/
+These files are directly referenced from `init.lua`.
+- `options.lua`: Basic Neovim settings.
+- `lazy.lua`: Bootstraps the plugin manager and loads all plugin definitions from the `plugins/` folder.
+- `lsp.lua`: Sets up the built-in LSP client.
+No need for something like Mason.
+- `autocmds.lua`: Where autocommands go.
+(Mind-blowing.)

+### Features
+This folder contains helper functions or logic that are too long or general-purpose to belong in a single plugin file.
+They're used across different parts of the config.

+### Plugins
+Each plugin gets its own file for setup and configuration.
+This makes it easy to locate or modify a specific plugin.
+You can also "disable" a plugin by renaming its file to end with `.bak`.

+## Misc
+A catch-all for anything that is necessary but does not belong anywhere else.
+It might get further organized.. or not.

 # TODO:
 - Project templates
 - Startup dashboard